 The Refrigerant is Leaking or Low

-The refrigerant in your AC system is crucial in cooling your home.
-It absorbs heat from the air inside your house and releases it outside, cooling the indoor air.
-If the refrigerant is leaking or its levels are low, it can lead to your air conditioner not cooling sufficiently.
-You may also notice ice build-up on the coils or hear a hissing sound.
-If you suspect a refrigerant issue, call a professional to inspect and recharge the system, as handling refrigerant requires specialized knowledge and equipment.
+is a vital ingredient in producing a cool home.
+It absorbs heat from the indoor air and releases it outside.
+If there’s a leak or the refrigerant levels are low, your AC can lose its cooling efficiency.
+Signs of refrigerant issues may include ice build-up on the coils or a hissing sound.
+Approach a professional to inspect and recharge the system because handling refrigerant calls for specialized knowledge and equipment.

 The Coils are Frozen or Dirty

 Much like filters, the coils in your AC system can also experience a buildup of dirt over time.
 When this happens, they lose their efficiency to absorb heat and can’t cool the air effectively, especially if the coils freeze.
 Regular cleaning and maintenance

 are necessary to keep this integral component of the HVAC system in optimal working condition.